verilator/verilator/docs/guide/simulating.rst

 -------------------

 With :vlopt:`--coverage` or :vlopt:`--coverage-user`, Verilator will
-translate functional coverage points the user has inserted manually win SystemVerilog code through into the Verilated model.
+translate functional coverage points the user has inserted manually in SystemVerilog code through into the Verilated model.

 Currently, all functional coverage points are specified using SystemVerilog